 I just don't understand why some people criticise these proposals.
 People have a right to privacy.
 But unless you are a criminal, then you've nothing to worry about from this new law.
 This isn't a snoopers' charter, it's a criminals' nightmare.

-Home Office should be introducing a bill that introduces warrant requirements to RIPA rather than making it even easier for the police to access citizens' communications data.
-He also revealed that David Maclean, the most right-wing politician the
+, the Home Office should be introducing a bill that introduces warrant requirements to RIPA rather than making it even easier for the police to access citizens' communications data.
+He also revealed that David Maclean, the most right-wing

-innocent until proven guilty.
+are innocent until proven guilty.
 This legislation would reverse that presumption and fundamentally change the relationship between citizen and state, and their relationship with their internet and mobile service providers.
-Yet there are still big question
+Yet there are still

 This comes as a parliamentary committee launches its inquiry on the draft Communications Data Bill.
 Conservative peer Lord Blencathra, David Maclean, chairs the joint committee of MPs and peers holding the inquiry and stressed a privacy-security